helix-editor/helix/book/src/install.md

 ```

 ## Building from source

-Clone the Helix GitHub repository into a directory of your choice:
+Clone the Helix GitHub repository into a directory of your choice.
+The
-We will refer to this directory as `repository_directory`.
+examples in this documentation assume installation into either `~/src/` on
+Linux and macOS, or `%userprofile%\src\helix\runtime` on Windows.

 ```sh
 git clone https://github.com/helix-editor/helix